Justin01Wu/JavaFrame/springBoot/README.md

 For production, you should never do it.

 #### Java code cache
-By default, Spring boot will load Java Class into the memory and ignore all Java modification It is inconvenient for the developer, So you use this to disable it:
+By default, Spring boot will load Java Class into the memory and ignore all Java modification.
+It is inconvenient for the developer, So you use this to disable it:
 ```xml
 		<dependency>